ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 <br/>

 ## **Benefits of Verification**
-Upon completion of the verification/eKYC process, PHLPOST App user can now start to avail of the various services offered by the app:
+Upon completion of the verification/eKYC process, BIBO App user can now start to avail of the various services offered by the app:

 * Secure transfers nationwide to member banks of Instapay and PesoNet
-* Send money to another PHLPOST account
+* Send money to another BIBO account
 * Pay bills (for electric, water, phone, credit card, etc.)

 <br/>